One of a kind Las Vegas Wedding Venue

 Ready to reserve your date?
 View our Las Vegas wedding packages

 Meet the team at the Little Church of the West.
 Our Las Vegas Photographers, Wedding Planners, Ministers and Florist.
 We are all here to make your special day perfect.

 Director of Operations

 Dan was born in a small town, just outside of London, England.
 After spending 14 years managing photo operations for companies like Disney, Royal Caribbean and Cunard cruise lines, Dan moved to the U.S and is happy to call Las Vegas home.
 Dan has been with the Little Church of the West since February 2012 where he oversees both the photography department, global marketing and the wedding planning departments.
-When Dan is not working, you can find him hiking with his dog Bailey or at one of the many golf courses in Las Vegas.
+When Dan is not working, you can find him hiking with his family and dog or at one of the many golf courses in Las Vegas.

 A Professional Photographer for over 15 years from Pittsburgh, Pennsylvania, Tracy received her Bachelor Degree of Science in Photography from The Art Institute of Pittsburgh.
 Her passion, knowledge, and strength make her the professional that she is today.
 Tracy will continue to capture memories that will last a lifetime.
 Tracy enjoys meeting new couples from all over the world.
 While focusing on the detail and form, Tracy captures the beauty of the subjects making each individual image unique and memorable.
 In her spare time she loves to travel, and experience new things with her Husband and Daughter!